Seed multiplication

 Field layout and experiment design

-The preparation of samples for multiplication required the information about the number of plots available (capacity) and we selected the material from the Multiplication list that fits the conditions of the site.
+The preparation of samples for multiplication requires information about the number of plots available (capacity) and the material selected from the Multiplication list must suit the conditions of the site.

-In planning for planting, each sample is assigned to a plot (plot number).
+In planning for planting, each sample is allocated a plot (plot number).
 External tools are used for plot layout and assignments.
 The resulting site, field, and plot number may be recorded as inventory location.

 In the field/screenhouse

-The withdrawn inventories are planted in the field and the plots labeled with the corresponding barcoded labels.
-These labels will be returned with the harvested material to the genebank for processing.
+The withdrawn inventories are planted in the field and the plots are labeled with the corresponding barcoded labels.
+These labels are returned with the harvested material to the genebank for processing.

-Trait and other data can be captured in the field with the Fieldbook App or using existing methods.
-Activities carried out in the field are recorded as inventory actions, and they will link to the withdrawn inventories that were planted.
+Trait and other data can be captured in the field with the Fieldbook App or existing methods.
+Activities carried out in the field are recorded as inventory actions, and linked to the withdrawn inventories that were planted.

 Harvest and processing